dzynin/text_anonymizer/README.md

 from 1801 to 1809.
 [REDACTED] was born on April 13, 1743.
 ```

+In addition to the generic NLP processing, Text Anonymizer performs further processing, specifically for anonymization with fictional names.
+The following example demonstrates some of the spefic processing:

 Example: replace individual names with fictional names
 ```
 Humma Kavula was an American inventor and businessman.
 Humma was born